Key subgroups in the Polish group of all automorphisms of the rational circle: Inj-key subgroups which are not co-minimal

-In our setting, we have only two possibilities for ``admissible" topologies on $\Q_0=G/H$.
+The following result asserts that, in our setting, we have only two possibilities for ``admissible" topologies on $\Q_0=G/H$.
 One is the original discrete topology $\t_0/H$.
-The second is the topology coming from the embedding $i_{\T}$ (and compact open topology) described in Lemma \ref{l:emb}.
+The second is the topology coming from the embedding $i_{\T}$ (and compact-open topology) described in Lemma \ref{l:emb}.